 Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Wednesday 30th October 2019

 The Mohammed Ali Mosque is one of the landmarks of Cairo and is one of the first features to catch the eye when approaching the city no matter from which side.
-After completing the construction of the palaces and the different offices of the government, Mohammed Ali realised the necessity of erecting a mosque within the walls of the Citadel for prayer and to shelter his body after death.
+After completing the construction of the palaces and the different offices of the government, Mohammed Ali realized the necessity of erecting a mosque within the walls of the Citadel for prayer and to shelter his body after death.

 The Mosque is also called the white Mosque or the Alabaster Mosque because the walls from inside and out are covered with plates of alabaster quarried at Beni Suef, some 70 miles south of Cairo.

 The Mosque is extremely picturesque and is constructed in the Turkish style showing the influence of the Nuri Osmaniya Mosque in Istanbul.

 The construction was begun in 1830 o the side of an old Mamluk building.
 The work continued without interruption till 1849 when Mohammed Ali died.
 It was almost complete save for some decorations, encrustations, and gilding, which were added during the reign of Abbass.

 The architect who was charged to build the Mosque was Greek and his name was Youssef Bushma.
 It is said that he was a citizen of the Ottoman Empire.
 Khedieves Ismail, Tawfik, and all rulers gave their attention to the Mosque.
 The greatest attention was given by king Fouad who constituted an official committee to carry out all repairs needed to the walls, ceiling, and domes which involved the expenditure of more than one hundred thousand pounds.